Ddave82/ai_butler_for_discourse/README.md

 ## Key Features

 - **Contextual AI replies:** Powered by Mistral with a custom prompt, TheNode-Butler adds value to each conversation with relevant, reflective messages.
-- **Configurable engagement:** Randomized reply probability (default: 38%) keeps the bot’s presence natural and non-intrusive.
+- **Configurable engagement:** The bot uses a random number generator (default: 38% probability) to decide whether to reply to a new post.
+This keeps its presence natural, unpredictable, and non-intrusive.
-- **Direct interaction:** When users reply directly to TheNode-Butler, it always responds.
+- **No double replies:** Before responding, TheNode-Butler checks if the post is truly new by comparing its ID with a stored "last processed post" value.
+This ensures the bot never replies twice to the same message.
 - **Easy integration:** Built as a modular n8n workflow.
 - **Fully customizable:** Edit prompt, bot character, reply chance, and more for your community’s needs.
 - **Self-hosted:** Keep control over your data and workflow.